ReviveOrRaze/RaiseOrRaze/README.md

 Our mission is to urgently harness the transformative power of water to heal the Earth, combat climate change, and foster global harmony, addressing the critical need for sustainable solutions in a rapidly changing world.

 ## How to Get Involved
+Billions of people are counting on you...

-#### Contributing:
+### Contributing:
 1. **Financial Support:** We are accepting donations or seeking investors who share our vision and can provide the financial resources needed to fund research, development, and implementation of water-based solutions.
+Please email us for more information.

 2. **Expertise and Skills:** We are looking for professionals in fields such as environmental science, engineering, renewable energy, and policy-making to contribute their expertise through advisory roles, partnerships, or direct involvement in projects.